louishuynh/hello-world/README.md

 hello world,

-I've had tacos on the moon.
+I've had tacos on the moon and find them far superior to Earth tacos.

 Gauco.